Social Services and Well-being (Wales) Act 2014

-If this isn’t an option for you, you will be able to access advocacy services.
+If this isn’t an option for you, you are able to access advocacy services.

-There will be a National Independent Safeguarding Board who will consider the effectiveness of safeguarding arrangements across Wales.
+There is a National Independent Safeguarding Board who considers the effectiveness of safeguarding arrangements across Wales.

-They will monitor performance throughout the country and make recommendations to the Welsh Government about improvements that could be made.
+They monitor performance throughout the country and make recommendations to the Welsh Government about improvements that can be made.

 Laws to protect adults and children from abuse or neglect have also been strengthened.

-The local authority and health board will work together to assess the population and find out what care and support is needed in their area.
-This will indicate the preventative services that need to be made available.
-Local authorities need to provide an information, advice and assistance service for people.
+The local authority and health board work together to assess the population and find out what care and support is needed in their area.
+This indicates the preventative services that need to be made available.
+Local authorities provide an information, advice and assistance service for people.
 Local authorities must promote the involvement of people who receive care and support, in the design and delivery of services, along with alternative delivery models including; social enterprises, co-operatives, user-led services and the voluntary sector.

 A social enterprise is a business with profits re-invested back into its services or the community.